saifrhman/rt-cais/README.md

 ```

 ## Overview
-This system is designed as a real-time conversational AI inference service optimized for low-latency, high-availability environments.
+This system is designed as a real time conversational AI inference service optimized for low latency, high availability environments.
 It processes partial conversational inputs and produces early intent and sentiment predictions while maintaining predictable performance, safe degradation, and full operational observability.

 The architecture explicitly separates system orchestration, state management, and model inference, ensuring that model behaviour can be governed, monitored, and evolved independently of model weights.